1. What is Noopept?

 Piracetam uses choline in its processes, and decreased choline levels may cause headaches, which are one of the few common side effects people complain about with piracetam.
 The choline in this stack should protect against any headaches.

-This stack is taken once or twice daily, and it’s comprised of:
+This stack is taken once or twice daily, and one dose is comprised of:

 This stack is designed to produce similar benefits to the stack above.
 However, aniracetam is a more powerful derivative of piracetam.
 Sulbutiamine is also added for it’s powerful anti-stress and mood-enhancing benefits.